ecmwf/metview-docs/docs/confluence/tutorials/90_min_intro/part_3_bufr.rst

 .. image:: /_static/metview_90_minute_introduction_part_3_bufr/obsfilter-editor.png

 Click OK, then **examine** the Obervation Filter icon.
-The filtering step will be executed automatically and the resulting `geopoints <https://confluence.ecmwf.int/display/METV/Geopoints+Overview>`_ data will appear in the examiner.
+The filtering step will be executed automatically and the resulting :class:`Geopoints` data will appear in the examiner.
-You could also right-click on the icon and save the data, or drop the icon into a Python script file and add a ``write()`` command to write it to disk.
+You could also right-click on the icon and save the data, or drop the icon into a Python script file and add a :func:`write` command to write it to disk.

 There are various possible output formats, but the standard geopoints output is a text file that looks like this:

 .. image:: /_static/metview_90_minute_introduction_part_3_bufr/geopoints-text.png

-Now **visualise** the result of the Observation Filter and drop the supplied icons `symbol_plotting <https://confluence.ecmwf.int/display/METV/Symbol+Plotting>`_ and coast_dark into the plot window.
-Now visualise the result of the Observation Filter and drop the supplied icons `symbol_plotting <https://confluence.ecmwf.int/display/METV/Symbol+Plotting>`_ and `coast_dark <https://confluence.ecmwf.int/display/METV/Coastlines>`_ into the plot window.
+Now visualise the result of the Observation Filter and drop the supplied icons :ref:`symbol_plotting <msymb_icon>` and :ref:`coast_dark <mcoast_icon>` into the plot window.

 .. image:: /_static/metview_90_minute_introduction_part_3_bufr/geopoints-plotted.png